alban-gerome/kermit/README.md

 * high number of page element interactions
 * high number of page views

 This specific quadrant will generate most server calls.
-Create a custom metric with the follwing formula: number of interactions / number of page views.
+Create a custom metric with the follwing formula:

+number of interactions / number of page views

 You can then create a page report with this custom metric and find which pages will require action: determining which page elements are tracked and yet provide little business value.
 Of course a better plan would be to require a review of which page element interactions represent a key interaction and using Kermit only on these elements.
 In a nutshell Kermit might not need a web analytics implementation expert but a web analyst is still required to control the volume of server calls.

 How to use the demo files:
 --------------------------